 - Wind Shield Replacement Rip-offs – Never accept an offer from a stranger saying that he can repair your windshield for you.
 Most of them will use fake brands and will crack easily.

-A very intricate scheme, scammers will carefully stage and choreograph an accident with implanted witnesses, doctors, and pretend legal advisors that will provide false testimony and or advice.
+In a very intricate scheme, scammers will carefully stage and choreograph an accident with implanted witnesses, doctors, and pretend legal advisors that will provide false testimony and or advice.
 These efforts will shake you as a driver to submission.
 Here are a few noticeable stage accidents and what to look at.

-- Swoop and Squat – The act starts with someone squatting near in front of your car, while there is a car in your back ready to softly rear-end you, causing your car to skid in front hitting the person in front of you.
-The third car then will swoop passing you to pretend that it was the car that started the incident.
+- Swoop and Squat – The act starts with someone squatting near in front of your car while there is a car in your back ready to softly rear-end you, causing your car to skid in front, hitting the person in front of you.
+The third car will then swoop passing you to pretend that it was the car that started the incident.

 - Drive Down – The choreography will start with a person waving at you to turn or merge at an intersection.
 If you took the bait, the scammer would speed enough o cause a crash.
 Then they will claim that you came out of nowhere.
 There are other versions of this Drive Down tactic on left or right turns.